gyt383623-rgb/MCOS-REBORN/README.md

 # Minecraft OS

-#This a fork of Rahul0c
+#This a fork of Rahulc07
+Thanks to the dev

 ## Intro
 Are you tired of all the ram and CPU that windows, Mac OS X or even Linux is using?